Cooking in The Keys

 Sautéed Tomatoes with Shallots

-FIVE MINUTE RECIPE!
-Add a sweet burst of flavor to your eggs, meats, and fish dishes with sautéed tomatoes with shallots.
-Fresh tomatoes are quickly sauteed with shallots in a little olive oil and finished with fresh herbs and a little salt and pepper.
+Add a sweet burst of flavor to your eggs, meats, and fish dishes with sauteed tomatoes and shallots.
+Fresh tomatoes are quickly sauteed with shallots in a little olive oil and finished with fresh herbs, salt ,and pepper.

 Ingredients